dbarnas/Biometry/Lectures/Section3/Class_21.md

   -	Do this many times (999?)
   -	P = # times permutedF > actualF) + 1 / (total number of permutations + 1)
 -	Very powerful and flexible (can handle complex linear models)
+- permutations: shuffle the data and check if the F value is better or worse

 ANOSIM (Analysis of Similarity)
 -	Same thing that permanova is doing, but instead of using actual dissimilarities, ANOSIM uses ranks of dissimilarities